deepak-chaurasiyaa/happilo_client/readme.md

 # Happilo Clone

 This is a clone of Happilo, a popular e-commerce platform.
-The project is built using the MERN stack (React, and Node.js, Material UI) along with Redux Toolkit, PostgreSQL, and Git for version control.
-The project allows users to browse and purchase products, and also includes features such as authentication and cart management.
+The project is built using the MERN stack (React, and Node.js and Material UI) along with Redux Toolkit, PostgreSQL, and Git for version control.
+The project allows users to browse and view the designing and workflow of the happilo clone, and also includes features such as authentication and cart management.

+## Disclaimer

+This project is created for learning purposes only and is not intended for commercial use.
+All product names, logos, and brands are property of their respective owners.

+If you have any questions or feedback about this project, feel free to contact me at [dchaurasiya8589@gmail.com](mailto:dchaurasiya8589@gmail.com).

 ## Prerequisites